 Positioning, pain and having those oh-so-intimate conversations in the bedroom – topics that we regularly get asked questions on at the Love Lounge.
 Seductive Hollywood movies and porn films are full of sleek, perfectly angled bodies having sleek, perfectly angled sex.
-But what happens when what really goes on between the sheets isn’t quite as as we’d planned?
-Let’s talk about sex that’s out of sync.
+But what happens when what really goes on between the sheets isn’t quite as in sync as we’d planned?

 Play to your strengths.

 Going on top might prove an uncomfortable nightmare for you, but you surely have other skills that will blow your partner away!
 By doing what we think our other half wants and taking little enjoyment in it ourselves, e often fail to show the best of ourselves and our talents, both in and out of the bedroom.
 Most people would be mortified if they knew their partners were putting on a show but having a pretty rubbish time underneath it all.
 After all, sex is still out of sync if you have to pretend you’re enjoying it.
 Play to your strengths (and not just what you’re good at, but what you personally enjoy) and keep the out-of-sync sex at bay!

 If something isn’t working when it comes to sex, have the confidence to bring it up and discuss it.
 Let’s say that it’s pain that’s stopping you both from climaxing, leading to a very frustrating ending of the session – that frustration will only get worse if you don’t dare to venture into the realms of the awkward and talk about what might be done to change your experience.
 Something as simple as a pillow or cushion underneath you might be the solution, or it might take a trip to the doctors.
 Either way, taking action will always feel better than learning to avoid sex or intimacy because it hurts (and you’ll continue to feel close and loved up with your partner if you are searching for a solution together, rather than laying their awkwardly in silence after it happens again).